rpgreview/papersandpaychecks/pnp.md

 *Chris P. Bacon*, a labourer, E+1 N+2 F+3 J+1 (Teacher)

+Chris is a massive character who works in the construction industry and is actually fairly good at his day job and has nigh job as a boxer, which he's even better at.
+His combination of his professional skills and his reputation had led him to become an impressive standover man, even though he doesn't quite realise he's doing it.
+For him, "it's all psychology, see", using the knowledge he's picked up on online videos as he terrifies managers, supervisors, and even co-workers into complying to his will.

+As with many in his profession two years ago Chris suffered a workplace injury when a petrol storage tank exploded onsite, dousing him in the fiery liquid.
+Apart from some physical scars it is permanently affected his hearing, sight, and even his sense of smell.
+His workmates, of course, have taken some comic relief at the correlation his name and this event.

+An appropriate encounter with Chris in *Papers & Paychecks* could be a scenario where the PCs are asked to organise a building construction whilst Chris has been nominated by the union to negotiate conditions.
+Curiously, the owner of the building site also happens to be the manager of a boxer that Chris has to fight the following night.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |   13	|  +1	     | Profession	  | Labourer |